stencila/libdh/README.md

 ## Using the template

+**Adding your libraries directly via GitHub interface**

 1. Go into your newly-created repository, which will be at `https://github.com/your_username/lib-domain`.
     For example,
     if your username is `apawlik`,
     the repository's URL will be `https://github.com/apawlik/lib-genomics`.

-2.
-6. Alternatively,
+2. Have a look into the `function` subdirectory.
+It contains templates for functions in different languages (function.R, function,py, function.js and so on).
+Pick the template for the language your libraries are written in.
+Copy the contents of the template.

+**Adding your libraries in local repository**
-    if you are already familiar with Git, you can clone the repository to your desktop, write your functions and tests for them locally, and push your changes back to the repository.
+If you are already familiar with Git, you can clone the repository to your desktop:

     ~~~
     git clone https://github.com/your_username/lib-domain
     ~~~

-    In order to view your changes once you are done editing, you must push to your GitHub repository:
+write your functions and tests locally, and push your changes back to the repository you imported.

     ~~~
     git push origin master
     ~~~

+ You can also create documentation automatically (in the `doc` folder) running the script on your machine.
+ Please see the details below.

 ## Generating documentation in the `doc` folder